-For more information about our graduate rates, the median debt of students who complete the program, please visit www.centralpenn.edu/disclosures.
+For more information about our graduate rates, the median debt of students who complete the program, and other important information, please visit www.centralpenn. edu/disclosures.

 Harassment Policies

 Harassment Policy

 Central Penn is committed to providing an environment that is free of discrimination and unlawful harassment.
 Actions, words, jokes, or comments based on an individual's sex, race, ethnicity, age, religion, physical appearance/ability or any other legally protected characteristic will not be tolerated.